 Most standard precalculus texts cover this material in great detail, and students should find such a text and use it for review.
 Notice that calculators are not permitted during the test (and, indeed, calculators are prohibited in almost all mathematics tests at Binghamton).
 Therefore a precalculus text that places heavy emphasis on calculator use will not be a good review text for this test.

-You have up to three tries on the Placement Test during any three month period, and you can take at most 1 exam per day.
+You have up to two tries on the Placement Test during any three month period, and you can take at most 1 exam per day.
 We keep your highest score.
 If you took and passed the Calculus Placement Test when it was offered for the previous semester then you do not need to take it again.

 The Number 1 question that students ask about the Placement Test is “Do I have to take it?”
 The answer is